 Andy Wolf Eyewear is handmade in the small Styrian town of Hartberg, Austria, where it was founded in 2006.
 Made of acetate, the eyewear combines retro inspiration with a keen sense of what is stylish now.
 The collection is whimsical and edgy, and includes everything from undeniably feminine cat eyes, encrusted with pearls and adorned with filigree, to sturdy brow-lines, to classic, subtle rectangles.
 Colors range from traditional browns and blacks, to gem like reds and blues, to pearlescent golds and greens.
 They recently released a five-piece women’s collection inspired by timeless sex symbol Bettie Page.
 An exclusive.
-Available in University City.
+Available at both locations.

 Barton Perreira When internationally acclaimed accessories designer Patty Perreira met Bill Barton, President of Oliver Peoples, a match was made in more ways than one and a modern classic was born.
 Launched in 2007, the Los Angeles-based brand rapidly expanded into local and international markets and became known for its unique brand of restrained glamour and meticulous design.
 This is eyeglass designing at its finest and most polished.
 Classic, vintage-inspired shapes that just plain look great.
 Available in University City.